john-cd/rust_howto/bk/src/introduction/how_to_read_this_book.md

 The book is organized in a few major sections.
 Click on a heading (with an arrow) to expand it and navigate to chapters within the book.

-- The book first summarizes core concepts of the [language][p~lang] and often-used elements of the [standard library][p~standard-library](if they are not covered elsewhere).
+- The book first summarizes core concepts of the [language][p~lang] and often-used elements of the [standard library][p~standard-library] (if they are not covered elsewhere).
 The [[code_organization | code organization]] section explains how Rust code should be structured, depending on your project's needs.
 - The bulk of the book focuses on the Rust ecosystem, meaning Rust tools and public libraries that you reuse in your project.
 It is divided in subsections named, whenever possible, after the [categories][crates.io~category_slugs]↗ of [`crates.io`][crates.io~website]↗{{hi:crates.io}}, the central registry of public Rust crates.
 That means you can easily list and search for related crates using `crates.io` or [`lib.rs`][lib.rs~website]↗.
 - Each chapter within each subsection contains a list of recipes.
 The recipes are simple statements of a task to accomplish, like "generate random numbers in a range"; and each recipe is tagged with badges indicating which _crates_ they use, like [![rand][c~rand~docs~badge]][c~rand~docs], and which categories on [`crates.io`][crates.io~website]↗{{hi:crates.io}} those crates belong to, like [![cat~algorithms][cat~algorithms~badge]][cat~algorithms]{{hi:Algorithms}}.
 - The [[crate_selection | crate selection]] chapter in the "Resources" section provides additional pointers on how to locate crates suitable for your project.